 - Subaru Outback: 6.2 ft.

-The sport utility vehicle is taller and offers more ground clearance than your average car, but it isn’t necessarily wider.
+Sport utility vehicles are taller and offer more ground clearance than your average car, but it isn’t necessarily wider.
 It all depends on what kind of SUV you are driving.

-The compact SUV or crossover is going to measure about 6 feet wide.
+A compact SUV or crossover is going to measure about 6 feet wide.
 With a mid-size SUV, you can expect a little more width, leaving less room in parking garages.
-The full-size is going to be among the widest, ensuring plenty of passenger room.
+Full-size is going to be among the widest, ensuring plenty of passenger room.